 Now, let’s see how machine learning can be applied to manufacturing and restaurant businesses in different cases.

 Using AI in Food Industry: Machine Learning applications in Food Manufacturing

 Supply chain optimization – less waste and more transparency

-As long as food manufacturers are concerned with food safety regulations that have become more firm, they need to appear more transparent about the path of food in the supply chain.
-Here AI in food manufacturing helps to monitor every stage of this process: it makes predictions as to the price and inventory management and tracks the path of goods from where they are grown and, eventually, to the place where consumers get it, ensuring the transparency.
-A solution such as Symphony Retail AI enables us to estimate the demands for transportations, pricing and inventory not to get an abundance of goods that can turn into waste as a result.
+As long as food manufacturers are concerned with food safety regulations, they need to appear more transparent about the path of food in the supply chain.
+Here, AI in food manufacturing helps to monitor every stage of this process — it makes price and inventory management predictions and tracks the path of goods from where they are grown to the place where consumers receive it, ensuring transparency.
+A solution such as Symphony Retail AI enables us to estimate the demand for transportation, pricing, and inventory to avoid getting an abundance of goods that end up wasted.

 Sorting food: optical sorting solutions

-It is obvious that manufacturing a lot of goods demands big, complicated and intricately constructed mechanisms.
+It is obvious that manufacturing a lot of goods demands large, complicated, and intricately constructed mechanisms.
 The maintenance of such machines can be rather costly without predictive maintenance – figuring out the time-to-repair and cost-to-repair indicators through categorizing issues and making predictive alerts.
-Timely repairs can save up to 50% maintenance time and reduce the costs needed for it to almost 10%.
-To perform remote monitoring on complicated mechanisms you can make a Digital Twin of a machine that will show you the performance data on parameters and manufacturing processes and boost the throughput.
-Machine learning also allows identifying factors affecting the quality and causing flows in the manufacturing process with Root Cause Analysis (eliminating the problem in its very source).
+Timely repairs can save up to 50% maintenance time and reduce the costs needed for it by almost 10%.
+To perform remote monitoring on complicated mechanisms, you can make a Digital Twin of a machine that will show you the performance data on parameters and manufacturing processes and boost the throughput.
+Machine Learning also allows the identifications of factors that affect the quality of the manufacturing process with Root Cause Analysis (eliminating the problem at its very source).
 With condition monitoring, you are able to monitor the equipment’s health in real-time to reach high overall equipment effectiveness (OEE).